spirom/small-mqtt-client-in-c/libsmqttclient_mt/README.md

 # TODO

+off-by-1 in test count*
-* proper logging API
+proper logging API

-* special send and receive queues
+* callbacks should always be optional so check for NULL before calling

 * deal with memory ownership issues

+* BUG: header isn't read correctly if the length field is long

 * message types
     * publish